-1. Preheat the broiler and chop the corned beef and dice up the roasted potatoes.
+1. Preheat broiler and chop corned beef and dice up the roasted potatoes.
 If you don’t have roasted potatoes, you can use fresh potatoes and cook them first in the pan before you add the corned beef.
 In an iron skillet, add 1 tablespoon of olive olive and place it over medium heat.
-Place the corned beef and potatoes in the pan and stir occasionally to warm, about 2 minutes.
+Place corned beef and potatoes in pan and stir occasionally to warm, about 2 minutes.

-2. Then, add the scallion and jalapeno and stir to combine.
-If you like some heat, leave the seeds in the jalapeno, if you don’t, remove them.
-Continue to cook the corned beef mixture, stirring occasionally.
+2. Then, add scallions and jalapenos and stir to combine.
+If you like some heat, leave the seeds in jalapeno, if not, remove them.
+Continue to cook corned beef mixture, stirring occasionally.

-3. Next, add all the peas and stir to combine.
-Sprinkle the entire dish with a couple pinches of salt and pepper.
-Let the mixture continue to cook over medium heat for 4 minutes, or until the peas slightly soften.
-If you are using frozen peas, you need to increase the cooking time.
+3. Next, add peas and stir to combine.
+Sprinkle entire dish with a couple pinches of salt and pepper.
+Let mixture continue to cook over medium heat for 4 minutes, or until peas are slightly softened.

-4. Gently crack the eggs over the top of the hash.
-Place the pan in the oven under the broiler for 3-6 minutes, depending upon how you like your eggs.
-Check the eggs after 2 minutes.
+4. Gently crack eggs over top of hash.
+Place pan in oven under broiler for 3-5 minutes, depending upon how you like your eggs.
+Check eggs after 2 minutes.

 5. Remove pan from oven and sprinkle with fresh dill, with a drizzle of olive oil.
 Serve in skillet family style or spoon onto individual plates.
 Enjoy!